SaxySam/Git_Instructions/README.md

 Sometimes, however, merge conflicts can be much harder to fix, and can be a serious cause of headaches when multiple merge conflicts appear in your repository at once.

 The best way to deal with merge conflicts, of course, is to *avoid them altogether*.
-This is why its important to pull remote changes before uploading new local changes; to ensure that you aren't overwriting a file locally that someone else has already updated remotely.
+This is why it's important to pull remote changes before uploading new local changes, to ensure that you aren't overwriting a file locally that someone else has already updated remotely.
 Always do your best to sync the most recent changes to a file before editing it yourself.

-* When working in a group, it is especially important to follow this, and to ensure that multiple people aren't working on the same file at the same time, as this could lead to serious loss of work for one or both parties.
+* When working in a group, it is especially important to follow this and to ensure that multiple people aren't working on the same file at the same time, as this could lead to serious loss of work for one or both parties.
 Files beyond those that can be easily changed in a text editor are much harder to resolve through a merge without some loss of data.

-Merge conflicts can be resolved using both the Visual Studio Code UI and the terminal, however the UI gives a much better visual representation of what files are conflicting, as well as viewing possible errors that could come as a result of merging.
+Merge conflicts can be resolved using both the Visual Studio Code UI and the terminal; however, the UI gives a much better visual representation of what files are conflicting, as well as viewing possible errors that could come as a result of merging.
 This provides ***much easier*** control over which parts of a file to accept in a merge.
 As such, it is highly recommended to resolve merge conflicts this way.

-> To reset or restart a merge, you can select the searchbar at the top of the window and type `> git abort merge` to reset your directory back to the state it was in before the merge was started.
+> To reset or restart a merge, you can select the search bar at the top of the window and type `> git abort merge` to reset your directory back to the state it was in before the merge was started.

 ### Dealing with Merge Conflicts using the Visual Studio Code UI